-Apart from the type of air removal, steam penetration and condensation, the type, time and method of transport (e.g. through the packaging) of formaldehyde are decisive for the distribution (e.g. convection) of the sterilant on all accessible inner and outer surfaces, and hence also for the divergent levels of efficacy manifested by different LTSF processes.
-Formaldehyde enrichment in the condensate film varies greatly in accordance with the process control mechanisms employed by the different manufacturers.
+Apart from the type of air removal, steam penetration and condensation, the type, time and method of transport (e. g. through the packaging) of formaldehyde are decisive for the distribution (e. g. convection) of the sterilant on all accessible inner and outer surfaces, and hence also for the divergent levels of efficacy manifested by different LTSF processes.
+Formaldehyde enrichment in the condensate film varies greatly in accordance with the process control mechanisms employed by the different manufacturers (for example, the German market is being currently supplied by 4 manufacturers).
 The only difference between all the processes listed is in the type of formaldehyde saturation of the condensate on the surfaces to be sterilised.
-It is recommended that a PCD (e.g. receptacle for tubes), corresponding to the sterile supplies and containing suitable biological or chemical indicators, be used in order to be able to evaluate the respective penetration properties of the process.
+It is recommended that a PCD (e. g. receptacle for tubes), corresponding to the sterile supplies and containing suitable biological or chemical indicators, be used in order to be able to evaluate the respective penetration properties of the process.